 The orchestra is conducted and managed by Elaine Foakes.
 Elaine brings her vision, skills and many years of experience as a full time music educator to enable people of all ages and abilities to play well together.

-Elaine organises and arranges the music, and tailors the music to the standard of each individual player, so no one is left out and everybody adds to the music the orchestra creates.
-It's a great way to improve their musical skills and each term concludes with a final performance all can be proud of.
+Elaine organises and arranges the music, and tailors the music to the standard of each individual player.
+She ensures no one is left out and everybody adds to the music the orchestra creates.
+Members find that it a great way to improve their musical skills and each term concludes with a final performance all can be proud of.